 It may be difficult to admit that you are in that type of situation but getting qualified help could save your life.
 Perhaps you’ve tried to speak calmly to the individual about their abuse in the past.
 Maybe they deny doing anything wrong or try to minimize their wrongdoing.

 Perhaps they even say it’s your fault.
-This is not usually the type of situation where you need to give advance warning.
+This is not usually the type of situation where you need to give a warning.
 You may need to leave quickly, moving yourself and any children involved to safety.
 Seek the help of law enforcement with a restraining order that clearly says goodbye.

 A study done by Coker et al in 2002 in America, has found that 29% of women and 23% of men experienced intimate partner violence during their lifetime.